openfido/openfido-app-service/README.md

     # To get the frontend running...
     # Open another tab and navigate into the openfido-client repo
-    # You can also follow the instructions on the [openfido-client repo](https://github.com/slacgismo/openfido-client)
     cd openfido-client
     nvm use
     npm install
     npm start

 If the frontend is running, navigate to http://localhost:3000/ and sign in with the super admin user.
 For first time set up, you will need to create an organization under settings.
+You can also checkout the frontend setup instructions on the [openfido-client repo](https://github.com/slacgismo/openfido-client)

 ## Deployment